iadvize/documentation/docs/webhooks.md

 When an event occurs, an HTTP `POST` call is issued on the callback urls you set up with the event data.
 Data is sent with `application/json` header content-type, and `json` format as payload.
-Callback urls must be defined with HTTPS protocol and should be available with `POST` verb to send data payload. iAdvize expect to have à 20x http status in callback result.
+Callback urls must be defined with HTTPS protocol and should be available with `POST` verb to send data payload. iAdvize expects to have a 20x HTTP status in callback result.

 ### Delivery headers
 iAdvize will send the payload with three additional headers: